We are here to clear up the confusion.

 Answers to our most frequently asked questions are below.

-A lot of changes are occurring with the ACT & SAT tests.
+A lot of changes have recently occurred with the ACT & SAT tests.
 We have outlined our most frequently asked questions and updates.
 We hope this will better help you and your student with your preparations.

 ALL INFO ON THIS PAGE IS SUBJECT TO CHANGE!